Home buildings insurance cover

-Buildings insurance is compulsory with a mortgage, but the good news is you’re free to shop around for an insurance provider that suits your needs - not just what your mortgage provider offers you.
-This handy guide will give you the basics of buildings insurance to make sure you get the best coverage for you.
+Buildings insurance is often compulsory with a mortgage, but the good news is you’re free to shop around for a home insurance provider that suits your needs - not just what your mortgage provider offers you.
+We'll help you find a policy that suits your needs.

-Building insurance insures the literal structure of a building, meaning the walls, roofs and floors, against damage.
+Buildings insurance insures the literal structure of a property against damage.
 Most policies will also usually cover permanent fixtures like a fitted kitchen or bathrooms.
-If you need to cover outbuildings, like garages or sheds, there are policies that will do this but you’ll need to seek them out.
+If you need to cover outbuildings, like garages or sheds, you'll often need to add additional cover.

 Building insurance will cover the cost of rebuilding or repairing your home should the structure or fittings become damage.
 Cover obviously changes between providers, you should be able to claim if your home has suffered:

 - Fire, smoke and explosions